 Similar to other opioid drugs, those who use hydrocodone for extended periods of time can eventually become physically dependent on them which can cause the users to yearn for higher dosages.
-The feelings hydrocodone induces results in the widespread clinical and unlawful use of prescription medicines containing this substance.
+The feelings hydrocodone induces result in the widespread clinical and unlawful use of prescription medicines containing this substance.

 Since it’s been deemed a controlled substance by the nation’s Drug Enforcement Administration, Colorado law prohibits the selling, distributing or possession of hydrocodone.
 Any person accused of any unlawful conduct involving prescription drugs that contain this narcotic can face serious consequences under Colorado law.

 1.1 Hydrocodone drug classifications in Colorado

 Colorado categorizes hydrocodone and other controlled substances into various “schedules” in accordance to their likelihood of being abused by users.
 The schedules consist of five classifications that range from the most dangerous substances to the least dangerous.
 There is also a separate schedule for the possession of synthetic cannabinoids and salvia.

 Hydrocodone can fall in either Schedule II or Schedule III depending on the amount of drugs discovered when an individual is arrested.

 - Schedule II: Substances in this schedule are highly addictive, but are generally used for legitimate clinical purposes.
 Acute physical and psychological dependence is likely if abused.
 Hydrocodone (Vicodin) along with other opioids like oxycodone (Oxycontin), morphine, methadone and fentanyl are included in this schedule, as are stimulants such as methamphetamine and cocaine.

 - Schedule III: Substances in this schedule have less potential for abuse than Schedule II and are generally used for medical purposes.
 There is a low or moderate likelihood of physical dependence but a higher chance of psychological dependence.
 Drugs included in this category are small amounts of hydrocodone, barbiturates, anabolic steroids and ketamine.

 The amount of hydrocodone, its schedule classification, and the intent of the accused to distribute or possess the drug, are all factors that can determine the penalties a person could receive if found guilty of hydrocodone drug possession offenses in Colorado.

 2. The unauthorized use, possession or sale of hydrocodone in Colorado